technomancy/leiningen/doc/DEPLOY.md

                ["releases" "https://blueant.com/archiva/internal"]]
 ```

-If you are are deploying to a repository that is _only_ used for deployment
+If you are deploying to a repository that is _only_ used for deployment
 and never for dependency resolution, then it should be specified in a
 `:deploy-repositories` slot instead of included in the more general-purpose
 `:repositories` map; the former is checked by `lein deploy` before the latter.